The Bail Law Firm

 What qualifies as a disability in workplace discrimination?

-On Behalf of | May 20, 2024 | Workplace Discrimination
+On Behalf of The Bail Law Firm | May 20, 2024 | Workplace Discrimination

 You deserve to be safe in your place of work.
 This means that you shouldn’t be subjected to discrimination or harassment, and when you are, your employer should step in to protect you.
 But when they don’t, which happens all the time in the Houston area, your career, your reputation, your financial stability and your emotional well-being can all take a hit.